Max-Gabriel-Susman/argus_inference_service/README.md

 ## Todos

-* Going to finish building out and productionalizing a rudimentary API with flask to expose an ML solution for the Argus inventory management system.
+* Going to finish building out and productionalizing a rudimentary API with [FastAPI](https://fastapi.tiangolo.com/) to expose an ML solution for the Argus inventory management system.